 This post is sponsored by Herbaly Tea.
-As always, all opinions are my own.
+Some of the links in this post are affiliate links.
+That means I earn from qualifying purchases and no extra cost to you.
+Thanks for supporting this website! always, all opinions are my own.
 Thanks for supporting brands I use and love.

 If you have diabetes, you may have noticed that your health care provider keeps a closer eye on your health.
 There’s a good reason for that.
 Diabetes affects your immune system, and your your immune system regulates your health and well-being.
 It’s like a military defense system that protects your body from foreign invaders.

 When your blood sugar is higher than it should be, that defense system starts to break down.
 One effect is increased inflammation throughout your body and especially in your blood vessels, which can lead to cardiovascular disease.

 A weakened immune system also means you have an increased risk of contracting common infections like colds, flu, skin infections or pneumonia, and more serious ones like bone, joint, or heart infections.
 In fact, a study published in the journal Diabetes Care, found that people with diabetes are twice as likely to be hospitalized or die from a serious infection compared to those without diabetes.
 (1)